zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 #### Basics
 The first tab contains fields required for creating the resource.
 Set default values when possible to eliminate additional time spent on create.

-**Project Details**: Represents the collection of Subscription and Resource Group controls.
-To include the visual connector between Subscription and RG, set `Nested = True` on the RG control.
+The `Basics` tab should contain the typical fields for Azure resources
+* Project Details - Groups the `Subscription` and `Resource Group` controls.
 The default text for Project Details is `Select the subscription to manage deployed resources and costs.
 Use resource groups like folders to organize and manage all your resources.`

-The `Basics` tab should contain the typical fields for Azure resources
-* `Subscription` + `Resource group`
-* `Name`
+* `Name` - the name of the resource
-* `Region` - this field used to be referred to as Location, now we use the term Region
+* `Region` - used to be referred to as Location
-* SKU/Cost/Pricing tier
+* SKU/Cost/Pricing tier - enable the user to control the cost of the resource

 #### Optional tabs
 Additional tabs are used to organize optional settings specific to your resource.
 Tabs should have short names, typically a noun.